giant robots smashing into other giant robots

 git rebase upstream/master

-The goal of the rebase is to have a cleaner history if you have local changes or commits on the repo.
+The goal of the rebase is to have a cleaner history if I have local changes or commits on the repo.
 It’s the difference between the the left and the right in the image below.

-Commit rights upstream?
+Commit rights upstream

 git checkout -b upstream upstream/master